pgstef/pgstef.github.io/_posts/2018-01-09-filter_out_pg_dump_from_check_pgactivity_alerts.md

 check_pgactivity (https://github.com/OPMDG/check_pgactivity) is designed to monitor PostgreSQL clusters from Nagios.
 It offers many options to measure and monitor useful performance metrics.

 Imagine you have a very large database and pg_dump produce abnormal query time alerts.
-The latest release of check_pgactivity offers a way to filter out those alerts !
+The upcoming release of check_pgactivity offers a way to filter out those alerts !

 <!--MORE-->

 -----

-Since the 2.3 version, it is possible to filter out pg_dump from the `oldest_idlexact` service.
+In the 2.4 version, it will be possible to filter out pg_dump from the `oldest_idlexact` service.
 Indeed, above PostgreSQL 9.2, the service supports `--exclude` to filter out connections.

-In the next release, the `longest_query` service will also, above PostgreSQL 9.0, support `--exclude` to filter out application names.
+The `longest_query` service will also, above PostgreSQL 9.0, support `--exclude` to filter out application names.

 Let's see an example.